bkaryna/food-share-app/README.md

 The app is inspired by the <a href ="https://toogoodtogo.org/en/movement"> Too good to go </a> movement.
 The aim of this app is not only to demonstrate and enhance my software development skills, but also to make a step forward towards reducing food waste.

 The idea is to share food leftovers/excess amounts of products with short expiration dates with the community.
 Users will be able to put an offer at the specific location, specify the amount of money/goods they would expect for the item.
 The app will offer viewing available offers on the map.
-Users interested in the offers would be able to contact the advertisers via chat.
+Users interested in the offers will be able to contact the advertisers via chat.

 ## Features
 Application features will include the following: